jpadilla/django-rest-framework-jwt/README.md

 $ curl -X POST -H "Content-Type: application/json" -d '{"token":"<EXISTING_TOKEN>}' http://localhost:8000/api-token-refresh/
 ```

 Refresh with tokens can be repeated (token1 -> token2 -> token3), but this chain of token stores the time that the original token (obtained with username/password credentials), as `orig_iat`.
-You can only keep refreshing tokens up to `JWT_TOKEN_RENEWAL_LIMIT`.
+You can only keep refreshing tokens up to `JWT_TOKEN_REFRESH_LIMIT`.

 ## Additional Settings